AddPay/addpay-php-sdk/README.md

 The private API allows an authenticated user to control their configuration of the Merchant Console and change their settings directly through the API.

 This section will be updated soon!

+**This package README has been dumbed-down a lot, it will be updated with more professional layout and content at a later stage.**